carbon-language/carbon-lang/docs/design/interoperability/type_mapping.md

 struct CLong { private var Bytes[4]: data; }
 $endif

-// This line will fail to compile if, e.g., Foo returns an Int64 while
+// This line will fail to compile if, for example, Foo returns an Int64 while
 // CLong is 32-bit.
 var CLong: myVal = (CLong)Foo();
 var CLong: retVal = Cpp.ApiUsingLong(val);